pvkraja227/Multi-Tier-BankApp-CI/steps.md

 manage jenkins/Credentials:

 Global/add credentials
-GitHub username/token/ID: git-cred and in desc docker username/pwd/ID: docker-cred and in desc SonarQube username/token/ID: sonar-cred and in desc
+GitHub username with pwd/ID: git-cred and in desc (check token expired) docker username with pwd/ID: docker-cred and in desc SonarQube username/token/ID: sonar-cred and in desc

 Manage Jenkins/system: (where we configure servers)